cltk/greek_training_set_sentence_cltk/README.md

 `training_sentences.txt`: the combined output of the training sentences in `models`

-`transformer.py`: a quick and dirty script with which I cleaned up Cicero's *Catalinarians* (12,236 words) into `training_sentences.txt`.
-In it, each sentences starts a new line
+`transformer.py`: a quick and dirty script with which I cleaned up Xenophon's *Anabasis* (57,173 words) into `training_sentences.txt`.
+In it, each sentences starts a new line.